minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 @stratmann-2017.
 Thus, the question is what campaign contributors are to receive in return for their donations.
-Given Charles Koch's position at the Industry and fossil fuel related conglomerate Koch Industries and David Koch's history in climate change denial @doreian2022koch pp. 2-8, and their donor and advocacy roles in the United States makes one wonder what the consequences of fossil fuel related campaign contributions to the US congress could mean for US environmental policies.
+Given Charles Koch's position at the Industry and fossil fuel related conglomerate Koch Industries and David Koch's history in climate change denial @doreian2022koch[pp. 2-8], and their donor and advocacy roles in the United States makes one wonder what the consequences of fossil fuel related campaign contributions to the US congress could mean for US environmental policies.